• Service Learning

 • Duke of Edinburgh International Award

-The Duke of Edinburgh’s International Award, a globally recognised development program for young people aged 14 to 24, was founded in 1956 by the late Prince Philip, Duke of Edinburgh, and is now facilitated in over 130 countries.
+The Duke of Edinburgh’s International Award, a globally recognised development program for young people, was founded in 1956 by the late Prince Philip, Duke of Edinburgh, and is now facilitated in over 130 countries.

 The Award consists of three levels – Bronze, Silver, and Gold – each progressively more challenging, and within each level, students complete four sections.